Murder on the Orient Express (2017 film): Cast

+Additionally, Phil Dunster and Miranda Raison portray Daisy's parents, Col. John and Sonia Armstrong seen in a flashback scene.

 Production

+Development

 20th Century Fox announced the project in December 2013.
 Michael Green wrote the screenplay for a new film adaptation of Murder on the Orient Express.
-On June 16, 2015, it was reported Fox was in talks with Kenneth Branagh to direct.
-On November 20, 2015, it was announced that Branagh would both direct the film and star in the role of detective Hercule Poirot.
+On 16 June 2015, it was reported Fox was in talks with Kenneth Branagh to direct.
+On 20 November 2015, it was announced that Branagh would both direct the film and star in the role of detective Hercule Poirot.
 He later said that he "enjoyed finding the sort of obsessive-compulsive in [Poirot] rather than the dandy."

 In June 2016, Angelina Jolie entered into "talks" to join the cast of the film, in the role of Mrs Caroline Hubbard.
 However, it was later reported that Jolie had passed on the role and that Charlize Theron, among others, was in consideration for the role.
-In August 2016, Leslie Odom Jr. joined the cast.
+In August 2016, Leslie Odom Jr joined the cast.
 In September 2016, Tom Bateman, Johnny Depp, Michelle Pfeiffer, Daisy Ridley, Michael Peña, Judi Dench, Lucy Boynton and Derek Jacobi joined the cast.
 In October 2016, Josh Gad and Marwan Kenzari joined the cast.
 In November 2016, Penélope Cruz joined the cast.
 In December 2016, Sergei Polunin joined the cast.
 In January 2017, Willem Dafoe and Manuel Garcia-Rulfo joined the cast with the latter replacing Peña, who had dropped out of the project.

+Filming

 Principal photography on the film began on November 22, 2016, in the United Kingdom, and concluded in May 2017.
-It used some of the same 65mm film cameras as Christopher Nolan's Dunkirk, which Branagh had acted in shortly before the production.
+It used some of the same 65 mm film cameras as Christopher Nolan's Dunkirk, which Branagh had acted in shortly before the production.
 The two were among the very few to be shot on 65 mm film since Branagh's Hamlet in 1996, and the only ones released in 2017.
 While in post-production, Branagh "was Skyped in from thousands of miles away" to watch Pfeiffer record an original song called "Never Forget" for the film's finale.
 "As soon as we added it on to the end of the film, it joined seamlessly and gave a moment of reflection and consideration that the film needed and wanted," said Branagh.

+Prop Train

+The film featured a meticulously crafted prop train, built specifically for the movie.
+This prop train, a replica of the French SNCF steam train, included an engine, tender, restaurant car, baggage car, and a salon with a bar.
+It was constructed and dressed to withstand the filming process, including movement on the tracks and intricate tracking shots.
+After filming, the prop train was purchased and repurposed into a tearoom experience in the Lake District, offering dining and a unique glimpse into the film's set design.